Siddhant1305/viewstream-video-conferencing-app/README.md

 **🔥 Future Enhancements:**

-**•	Screen Sharing:** Enable users to share their screens during meetings.

-**•	Chat Feature:** Add real-time messaging alongside video calls.

 **•	Recording Option:** Allow users to record and save meetings.

 **•	AI Noise Cancellation:** Enhance audio quality by reducing background noise.

-**•	Virtual Backgrounds:** Let users blur or change their backgrounds.
+**•	Virtual Backgrounds:** Let users blur or change their backgrounds. and many more.